pgRouting/pgrouting/doc/topology/topology-functions.rst

 - :doc:`pgr_analyzeOneWay` - to analyze directionality of the edges.
 - :doc:`pgr_nodeNetwork` - to create nodes to a not noded edge table.

-.. topology_index_end
+.. official-end

+pgRouting supplies some functions to create a routing topology and to analyze the topology.

+Additional functions to create a graph:

+* :doc:`contraction-family`

+Additional functions to analyze a graph:

+* :doc:`components-family`

 .. rubric:: Proposed

 .. include:: proposed.rst
-   :start-after: stable-begin-warning
+   :start-after: warning-begin
-   :end-before: stable-end-warning
+   :end-before: end-warning

-.. topology_proposed_start
+.. proposed-start

 These proposed functions do not modify the database.